 Children and students qualify for the ISB if they are members of the international community who need to be educated in English to ensure continuity of education.
 The ISB is a member of the Dutch International Schools organisation.

 According to Dutch law, access to a Dutch International School is open to:

 - Children from another country who reside in the Netherlands for a temporary period while their parents are employed in the country.

 - Dutch children who have been in international education while their parents had employment overseas.

-- Dutch children who are planning to be educated overseas due to their parents’ employment outside of the Netherlands.
+- Dutch children who are planning to be educated overseas in the foreseeable future due to their parents’ employment outside of the Netherlands.

-Dutch International Schools can also offer the IB Diploma Programme to regular Dutch students.
+Dutch International Schools can also offer the IB Diploma Programme to regular Dutch and Belgian students.

 Dutch International Schools provide primary and secondary education for children of internationally-mobile parents of all nationalities.
 Dutch International Schools offer international education in an international environment, embedded in a Dutch context.
 The language of instruction is English.